danielawde9/fullstack-bootcamp/React/Exercise/Readme.md

 # Promises
 Promises in JavaScript are objects representing the eventual completion or failure of an asynchronous operation.
 Essentially, they are a return value of an operation that hasn't necessarily completed yet.

-Easy exercise: Create a simple promise that resolves to a string "Hello, World!" after 2 seconds.
+## easy exercise: Create a simple promise that resolves to a string "Hello, World!" after 2 seconds.

-# Solution
+## Solution

 ```javascript